The Hamiltonian constraint in the symmetric teleparallel equivalent of general relativity: Introduction

-In this paper we will focus on the 3+1 decomposition of the Lagrangian in the STEGR, we will derive the Hamiltonian and display a simple example of spherical symmetry where the Hamiltonian constraint is significantly simplified compared with its GR counterpart.
-The aim of this paper is to put forward this direction of research and explore the consequences of adopting the geometrical trinity of gravity as the foundation for the gravitational phenomena.
-The outline of paper is structured as follows.
+The aim of this paper is to explore the consequences of adopting the symmetric teleparallel equivalent of general relativity as the foundational framework for numerical relativity.
+We focus on the 3+1 decomposition of the Lagrangian in the STEGR, and derive general expressions for the Hamiltonian, the Hamiltonian constraint, and Hamilton's equations.
+We also display a simple example of spherical symmetry where all the previous expressions are computed, showing that they are significantly simplified compared with its GR counterpart.
+The outline of the paper is structured as follows.
 We briefly introduce the relevant theoretical framework for the teleparallel geometry in Sec. \ref{sec:theo}, and present the gravitational sector built on top of the geometry in Sec. \ref{sec:stegr}.
-We show the ADM decomposition in the metric and perform the 3+1 split in the STEGR Lagrangian based on it in Sec. \ref{sec:split}.
+We show the ADM decomposition in the metric, and with it perform the 3+1 split in the STEGR Lagrangian in Sec. \ref{sec:split}.
+We present Hamilton's equations for STEGR in Sec. \ref{sec:Hamilteqns}.
 We provide a specific example of spherical symmetry in Sec. \ref{sec:example}.
 After a short discussion on the future perspectives for our research in Sec. \ref{sec:ext}, we present our conclusions in Sec. \ref{sec:concl}.